Biden orders end of federally run private prisons

 Biden rose to the presidency during a year of intense reckoning on institutional racism in the U.S. The moves announced on Tuesday reflect his efforts to follow through with campaign pledges to combat racial injustice.

-Beyond calling on the Justice Department to curb the use of private prisons, the new orders will recommit the federal government to respect tribal sovereignty and disavow discrimination against the Asian American and Pacific Islander community over the coronavirus pandemic.
+Beyond calling on the Justice Department to curb the use of private prisons and address housing discrimination, the new orders will recommit the federal government to respect tribal sovereignty and disavow discrimination against the Asian American and Pacific Islander community over the coronavirus pandemic.

-Biden will also direct the Department of Housing and Urban Development to take steps necessary to promote equitable housing policy.
+Biden directed the Department of Housing and Urban Development in a memorandum to take steps to promote equitable housing policy.
+The memorandum calls for HUD to examine the effects of Trump regulatory actions that may have undermined fair housing policies and laws.

+Months before the November election, the Trump administration rolled back an Obama-era rule that required communities that wanted to receive HUD funding to document and report patterns of racial bias.

 The order to end the reliance on privately-run prisons directs the attorney general not to renew Justice Department contracts with privately operated criminal detention facilities.
 The move will effectively revert the Justice Department to the same posture it held at the end of the Obama administration.